ITfoxtec/ITfoxtec.Identity.BlazorWebAssembly.OpenidConnect/README.md

 </Router>
 ```

-Thereby both the _Authorize_ attribute and AuthorizeView is supported.
+Thereby both the _Authorize_ attribute and AuthorizeView are supported.

 ### Login / logout menu
-Possible add the _LoginDisplay.razor_ with a login / logout menu.
+Possible add the _LoginDisplay.razor_ with a login / logout menu with the following content.

 ```c#
 @inject OpenidConnectPkce oenidConnectPkce